Jack Finney: Writing career

 Finney's novel The Body Snatchers (1955) was the basis for the 1956 movie Invasion of the Body Snatchers and multiple remakes.

 Another novel, Assault on a Queen (1959), became the film Assault on a Queen with Frank Sinatra as the leader of a gang that pulls a daring robbery of the RMS Queen Mary.

+Finney's 1959 short story, "The Love Letter," which appeared in The Saturday Evening Post was adapted in 1998 into the television movie The Love Letter, starring Campbell Scott and Jennifer Jason Leigh.

 Finney's greatest success came with his science fiction novel Time and Again (1970).
 It involves time travel to the past, a theme he had experimented with previously in short stories.
 Its protagonist, Simon Morley, is working in advertising in New York City when he is recruited for a secret government project to achieve time travel.
 Morley travels to the New York City of 1882.
 The novel is notable for Finney's vivid and detailed picture of life in the city at that time and for the art and photographs supposedly made by Morley during his experiences, which are reproduced in the pages of the novel.
 Morley sees many actual historical sites, some now gone (e.g., the post office that, until 1939, stood in what is now the southern tip of City Hall Park) and some still existing (e.g., St. Patrick's Cathedral, then the tallest building in its Fifth Avenue neighborhood).